KalleHahl/data-science-group-project/README.md

 ## 🐳 Quick Start (with Docker)

 > These instructions assume you have **Docker** and **docker-compose** installed.

-(prerequisite for now is to run data-cleaning/wine.ipynb in its entirety until you get to dumping the data)

 1. **Start the API container:**
    ```bash